 the need for increased forward-planning for exporters/importers,

-updates to the AP+ Cargo Community System (CCS) enable exporters and importers to better track their shipments and input data into the system (number, seals, container factory weight).
+updates to the AP+ Port Community System (PCS) enable exporters and importers to better track their shipments and input data into the system (number, seals, container factory weight).

 SOGYP, created a National Working Group in collaboration with the French Freight Transport Users Association (AUTF) and the French Directorate-General of Customs and Indirect Taxes (DGDDI) in order to optimise import and export logistics processes across the French network.Efficiently managing these processes is key to ensuring that French ports remain competitive.